 Women now make up almost 50 percent of those working in the advertising industry, including a relatively small number in top executive positions.
 Yet when a female employee of the J. Walter Thompson agency filed a lawsuit accusing the company’s chief executive of racist and sexist behavior, the accusations brought to the surface what women in the industry had talked about for years: gender bias, age bias, sexual orientation bias and more continue to affect how they are treated at work.
-While quality should be the only thing that matters when it comes to creativity and creatives, in many unfortunate situations, it’s not.
-In this conversation we are going to explore discrimination that exists in the creative world: whether that’s discrimination against elders, minorities, women and more.
+While talent should be the only thing that matters when it comes to creativity and creatives, in many unfortunate situations, it’s not.
+In this conversation we are going to explore the discrimination that exists in the creative world: whether that’s discrimination against elders, minorities, women and more.

 Programming descriptions are generated by participants and do not necessarily reflect the opinions of SXSW.